Co-Intelligence Logo The Co-Intelligence Institute

 The Co-Intelligence Institute Board of Directors

-TOM ATLEE of Eugene, Oregon, founded the Co-Intelligence Institute (CII) in 1996 to provide an organizational means to manifest ideas and possibilities he had been researching since the Great Peace March in 1986.
-An avid writer, activist and community volunteer since the late 1950s, Tom has been involved in many citizens groups and publications, particularly around peace and democracy issues.
+TOM ATLEE founded the Co-Intelligence Institute (CII) in 1996 to provide an organizational means to manifest ideas and possibilities he had been researching since the Great Peace March in 1986, as represented by the articles on this website.
+An avid writer, activist and community volunteer since the late 1950s, Tom has been involved in many citizens groups and publications, particularly around peace, democracy, and public participation.
 He has served on several nonprofit boards and has consulted internationally.
-His book The Tao of Democracy has sold hundreds of copies in more than a dozen countries and his articles have been published in dozens of alternative journals including Yes!, The Permaculture Activist, Institute of Noetic Sciences Review, Earthlight, Turning Wheel, The Systems Thinker, and Science of Mind.
+His book The Tao of Democracy has sold several thousand copies in more than a dozen countries and his articles have been published in dozens of alternative journals.
 The websites he has built are visited by thousands of visitors every month.
-He lives in a co-op house in Eugene, OR, with his partner Karen Mercer, seven other people, a changing population of dogs and cats, dozens of plants, and thousands of books.
-For more biographical and bibliographical information on Tom, click here
+He specializes in creating inspiring, useful ideas and resources and helping change agents think strategically about transforming social systems.
+He lives in a co-op house in Eugene, OR, with a changing population of about ten friendly people, several dogs and cats, a flock of chickens, many plants, and thousands of books.
+He is motivated by a vision of a civilzation capable of sustainable functioning, conscious evolution, and tremendous meaning, joy and quality of life.
+For further biographical and bibliographical information on Tom and his ideas, click here

 ADIN ROGOVIN has 30 years varied experience as a corporate manager including 10 years as Chief Financial Officer.
 He has 17 years service on non-profit Boards and Staff including, The Home of Truth Spiritual Center, Seven Generations Land Trust, Lost Valley Educational Center, Parker Street Coop, The Natural Heritage Institute, The Eugene Children's Peace Academy, The Center for Wise Democratic Processes, Climate Neutral Network, and The Co-Intelligence Institute.
 Adin's passion is promoting wise collective process and transforming democracy and civic governance through developing, teaching, and implementing citizen deliberative councils and integrated process design.
 He is co founder of the Eugene Facilitator's Collective, and is a trained Dynamic Facilitator who has worked with The Blue Mountain School, Alpha Farm Community, The Veterans for Peace, Trillium Hollow Cohousing, The New Orleans Community Congress II, and the Pleasantville, NY Great Oak Council.
 Adin organized The Lane County Low Income People's Wisdom Council and the Walnut Street Coop, a coop house in Eugene.